 Chateau de Chillon

-In a unique setting on the shores of Lake Geneva stands one of the most beautiful historic buildings in Switzerland.
+In a unique setting on the shores of Lake Geneva stands one of the most beautiful historic buildings in the country.
+The Castle of Chillon is an iconic sight for every Lausanne, Switzerland vacation.
 Erected in the 13th century on older foundations, the Castle of Chillon was the residence of the Counts of Savoy throughout the Middle Ages.
 Originally a fortress, the Castle of Chillon underwent numerous transformations with a view to its adaptation to the advances in the defensive and offensive weapons of the age.
 Other modifications were occasioned by amenities and embellishments suited to the pomp and ceremony of life in the castle.
 Many prominent figures in history stayed there: emperors, popes and princesses.

-Beautiful Geneva, home to about 200 international organizations, among them the United Nation's European Office, and the International Committee of the Read Cross, is approx. 40 minutes away by train.
+Beautiful Geneva, home to about 200 international organizations, among them the United Nation's European Office, and the International Committee of the Read Cross, is approx. a 40 minute commute (by train) during your Lausanne, Switzerland vacation.
 Geneva is also considered being a "City of Peace".